How to Type Up a Coffee Chat Email

 There is no need to tell them that you are sure they are busy or you have been waiting for a response.
 If you have a timeframe in mind, you can say, I would appreciate if you could respond by [date] as it'll make [X] easier.

 Speaking of landing in spam, if you are going to be sending many cold emails, it is a good idea to warm up your email domain and ensure you land in the Priority Inbox.
-Pribox helps with that with very affordable packages.
+GoCustomer helps with that with very affordable packages.

-Bottom Line:
+Bottom line

-From the subject line to the body copy and the follow up, you need to be highly strategic when planning your networking email campaigns.
+From the captivating subject line to the body copy and the follow up, you need to be highly strategic when planning your networking email campaigns.
 If you play it well, you will have a large network and you will be drinking a lot of coffee while on Zoom or Google Meet.
 By the way, the meeting is virtual (not coffee!).

 Reach more customers with your cold emails